- University of Maryland (B.S., 1991); (B.A., 1992)

 Ranjit S. Dhindsa focuses his practice primarily in the areas of toxic tort and pharmaceutical products liability defense, where he represents clients in both state and federal courts in multi-billion dollar products liability cases, including pharmaceutical class actions and multidistrict litigation.
 His successes include extinguishing the claims of thousands of class action opt-outs in nationwide pharmaceutical products liability litigation.
 Mr. Dhindsa also helped defeat a proposed $18 billion dental monitoring class action and has helped secure summary judgment and dismissals in a number of recent products liability actions.

-In 2017, Mr. Dhindsa was elected to the University of Maryland Francis King Carey School of Law Board of Visitors.
+Mr. Dhindsa is a member of the International Association of Defense Counsel.
+In 2017, he was elected to the University of Maryland Francis King Carey School of Law Board of Visitors.
 He also serves on the Board of Directors of Leadership Maryland, an organization committed to cultivating the interest, state-wide knowledge, and leadership capacities of Maryland’s business, government, non-profit, and civic leaders.
 He previously served as the President of Maryland Leadership Workshops, Inc. (MLW), a state aided educational institution in partnership with Leadership Maryland.
 Since 1985, he has been involved in transforming youth and adults into catalysts for positive change throughout Maryland.

 Prior to joining the Firm, Mr. Dhindsa served as a law clerk to the Honorable Lawrence F. Rodowsky of the Court of Appeals of Maryland.